dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 #### Security concern

 As mentioned before, if an HTTP outcall is performed it is amplified by the number of replicas in the subnet.
 That means the queried endpoint will receive the same request several times.
-This is especially risky in requests that change the endpoint state given one HTTP outcall could lead to unintentionally changing the endpoint state several times.
+This is especially risky in requests that change the endpoint state, given that one HTTP outcall could lead to unintentionally changing the endpoint state several times.

 #### Recommendation